 Control or Indicator Description Display screen Shows therapeutic settings, physiological waveforms, and other information for each monitored parameter, messages, time, and softkey labels.
-Battery indicator Indicates battery status: Steady yellow:Battery is charging.Steady green:Battery is charged.Alternating yellow and green:No battery is installed, or there is a battery charging fault.
+Battery indicator Indicates battery status: Steady yellow: Steady green: Alternating yellow and green: Battery is charging.
+Battery is charged.
+No battery is installed, or there is a battery charging fault.
 Indicator for AC power Illuminated when the unit is plugged into an alternating current (AC) power source.
 Code Readiness indicator Shows the status of the unit, based on its most recent Readiness check: A green "√" indicates the unit is ready for therapeutic use.
-A red "X" indicates the unit's Readiness is compromised and that it may not be ready for therapeutic use.
-Mode Selector Selects the mode of operation (available options depend on model): OFF - Unit is powered off.
-ON - Unit is automatically powered on in AED mode.
-PACER - Unit is in pacer mode (pacer door drops open).
-ENERGY SELECT Buttons Display in Manual mode only.
-Two sets of up-down arrow buttons control the selection of defibrillator energy, one set located on the front panel and the other located on the sternum paddle.
+A red "X" indicates the unit's Readiness is compromised an that it may not be ready for therapeutic use.

-Control or Indicator Description CHARGE Button Displays in Manual mode only.
-Charges the defibrillator to the selected energy.
+Control or Indicator Description Mode Selector Selects the mode of operation (available options depend on model): OFF - Unit is powered off.
+MONITOR - Physiological monitoring (ECG and other options) DEFIB - Manual or advisory defibrillation PACER - Noninvasive external pacing ENERGY SELECT Buttons Two sets of up-down arrow buttons control the selection of defibrillator energy, one set located on the front panel and the other located on the sternum paddle.
+CHARGE Button Charges the defibrillator to the selected energy.
 In addition to the CHARGE button on the front panel, there is one located on the apex paddle handle.
 SHOCK Button The front panel SHOCK button is only active when using OneStep electrodes, hands-free therapy electrodes (see "R Series Accessories" on page B-1 for a list), external autoclavable paddles, or internal defibrillation paddles without a discharge button.
 The SHOCK button illuminates when the device is charged and ready.
 To discharge the defibrillator when using paddles (internal or external) with discharge buttons, press and hold the SHOCK buttons on the paddles.
-ANALYZE Button Displays in Manual mode only.
-Initiates ECG analysis to determine whether or not a shockable rhythm is present.
-LEAD Button Displays in Manual mode only.
-Selects the ECG source for display and printing.
+ANALYZE Button Initiates ECG analysis to determine whether or not a shockable rhythm is present.
+LEAD Button Selects the ECG source for display and printing.
 Pressing this button sequentially selects ECG signals derived from each of the following lead configurations: I, II, III, aVR, aVL, aVF, PADDLES, or PADS, P1, P2, and P3 (when using OneStep Pacing electrodes, or OneStep Complete electrodes with OneStep Pacing cable) for display.
-The PADS or PADDLES lead setting is automatically selected when the defibrillator is turned to Manual mode with either hands-free therapy electrodes or paddles attached to the OneStep cable.
+The PADS or PADDLES lead setting is automatically selected when the defibrillator powers up in DEFIB or MONITOR mode with either hands-free therapy electrodes or paddles attached to the OneStep cable.
 Lead II or P3 (OneStep Pacing) is automatically selected when the R Series is powered up in PACER mode.
-SIZE Button Displays in Manual mode only.
-Selects the relative amplitude scale factor for the displayed ECG waveform.
-Available scale factors are x0.5, x1, x1.5, x2 and x3 ALARM SUSPEND Button Displays in Manual mode only.
-Activates, deactivates or audibly suspends all alarm functions.
-A bell symbol ( $\bigcirc$ ) appears on the display when alarms are enabled.
-When alarms are either audibly or permanently disabled, an "X" appears across the bell ( $\bigotimes$ ) symbol.
-RECORDER Button Displays in Manual mode only.
-Starts or stops the stripchart recorder.
-When the ECG lead is selected, you can switch the unit to diagnostic ECG bandwidth (0.05 - 150Hz) by pressing and holding the RECORDER button.
+Pads or Paddles monitoring is not available in PACER mode.
+SIZE Button Selects the relative amplitude scale factor for the displayed ECG waveform.
+Available scale factors are x0.5, x1, x1.5, x2 and x3 ALARM SUSPEND Button Activates, deactivates or audibly suspends all alarm functions.
+A bell symbol (\bigcirc) appears on the display when alarms are enabled.
+When alarms are either audibly or permanently disabled, an "X" appears across the bell (\bigotimes) symbol.
+RECORDER Button Starts or stops the stripchart recorder.
+You can switch the unit to diagnostic ECG bandwidth (0.05 - 150Hz) by pressing and holding the RECORDER button.
 Diagnostic bandwidth is maintained as long as the RECORDER button is held down.
 When the RECORDER button is released, the unit reverts to standard monitoring bandwidth.
 PACER OUTPUT mA (optional) When pacing is selected, this control sets the amount of current delivered.
 The selected current setting is indicated on the display.
 PACER RATE ppm (optional) When pacing is selected, this control sets the rate (pulses per minute) at which the pacemaker will operate.
 The selected pace rate setting is indicated on the display.
-4:1 Button (optional) This button is used to determine a patient's underlying ECG rhythm.
-While depressed, this button causes pacing stimuli to be delivered at 1⁄4 of the indicated ppm setting.
-When the button is released, normal pacing resumes.